Trump greeted by protesters in D.C. restaurant where he had dinner but cheers outside

 The White House reported Tuesday that there had been nearly 2,200 arrests since Mr. Trump first announced the Washington crackdown on Aug.
 7.

-In addition to Washington, Trump deployed the National Guard to Los Angeles in June and has threatened to send troops to other, largely Democratic cities, including Baltimore, New Orleans and Chicago - where state and local authorities already are bracing for operations to sharply increase immigration enforcement.
+Mr. Trump has also deployed the National Guard to Los Angeles in June and has threatened to send troops to other, largely Democratic cities, including Baltimore, New Orleans and Chicago — where state and local authorities already are bracing for operations to sharply increase immigration enforcement.

-He said Tuesday night, "We're going to be announcing another city that we're going to very shortly," then said it could be as soon as Wednesday.
+He said Tuesday night, "We're going to be announcing another city that we're going to very shortly," adding it could be as soon as Wednesday.
 He added that the mayor of that city and the governor of the state it is in "would love us to be there."

 That follows Trump posting over the weekend a parody image from "Apocalypse Now" featuring a ball of flames as helicopters zoom over the lakefront and skyline of Chicago, the nation's third-largest city.